 Having a trademark is essential for protecting your business and brand, but did you know that there are many different types of trademarks that can be protected under the law?
 From traditional marks such as logos and slogans to more modern forms such as sound marks and shapes, there is a wide range of trademarks that can be legally protected.
 In this article, we'll take a look at the different types of trademarks and how they can be protected under the law.
+If you're looking for a Trademark Attorney in Arlington TX, you've come to the right place.
 Trademark law is a form of intellectual property law that protects the names, symbols, and logos used to identify a product or service.
 It is used to distinguish a business’s products or services from those of their competitors.
 The purpose of trademark law is to ensure that customers can easily identify a business’s products or services and to prevent confusion between one company’s products or services and another's.

 There are several types of trademarks that are eligible for protection under trademark law.
 These include words, phrases, symbols, designs, logos, and even the shape or appearance of a product or service.
 A trademark can be registered with the appropriate government agency, which provides legal protection for the mark and prevents others from using it without permission.
 The registration process for trademarks involves filing an application with the appropriate government agency.